ETHZ-INS/DLCAnalyzer/README.md

 ## 6     5 479.77380 268.4595 0.991975844
 ```

-as you can see the information from DLC (frame,x,y, and likelihoood) of point "bodycentre" can be accessed easily
+As we can see the information from DLC (frame,x,y, and likelihood) of point `bodycentre` can be accessed easily
-You can easily plot one or multiple points using:
+We can also plot one or multiple points using:

 ```r